TheJacksonLaboratory/PhenopacketLab/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+## Setup

+Make sure that Node memory has its size increased with the following command: `export NODE_OPTIONS=--max_old_space_size=4096`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In order to run in dev mode with the fakebackend use the following command: `ng serve --configuration dev`

 ## Code scaffolding